osamuaoki/dot-vim/README.md

 ## Further customization of `vimconf`

-Here are a few insightful recomendations for the best practices for Vim.
+Here are a few insightful recommendations for the best practices for Vim.

 * [Seven habits of effective text editing](https://www.moolenaar.net/habits.html)
 * [#vim Recommendations](https://www.vi-improved.org/recommendations/)